Music censorship: Canada

-In Canada, content broadcast by radio and television is self-regulated by the Canadian Broadcast Standards Council (CBSC) under the code of the Canadian Association of Broadcasters (CAB).
+In Canada, content broadcast by commercial radio and television stations is self-regulated by the Canadian Broadcast Standards Council (CBSC) under the code of the Canadian Association of Broadcasters (CAB).
 The CBSC acts upon complaints that are submitted by the general public.
 The CAB Code prohibits radio broadcast of undue coarse language or sexually explicit material, nor content which glorifies violence.
 The Canadian Radio-television and Telecommunications Commission (CRTC) can intervene in more substantial cases.

 In 2011, the Atlantic panel of the CBSC, in response to a complaint against CHOZ-FM, ruled that a version of Dire Straits' 1985 single "Money for Nothing" containing the homophobic slur "faggot" violated the ethics code.
 The CRTC called upon the CBSC to review the decision with a national panel, as it "elicited a strong public reaction and created uncertainty for private radio stations across the country."
 In particular, the CRTC asked the CBSC to consider the overall context of the slur in relation to the rest of the song, as well as how the word was used at the time of the song's release.
 The CBSC overturned the ruling; while panellists agreed that the slur was inappropriate, it was considered to be satirical and non-hateful in context.
 It was also noted that lead singer Mark Knopfler had substituted the word himself with alternatives (such as "queenie") during live performances, which was considered an admission that his original choice in words was in bad taste.
 The CBSC stated that it was up to individual stations whether or not they would play the unedited version.

 The ruling and controversy were ridiculed by critics; veteran Canadian radio personality Alan Cross commented that the controversy made Canada look "silly", remarking that "I talked to people from the U.S. and the U.K. and they were like, 'What's wrong with you people?
 Don't you get it?
 It's a joke.
 It's a satire.
 You didn't understand the context?'"
 National Post columnist Chris Selley described the CBSC's new ruling as a "comedy classic" and "colossal waste of time", explaining that "it's one thing for a censor to decide whether something is legitimately artistic; it's another for it to declare whether or not it enjoys the art, as if it somehow mattered."